BEROCHLU/textreader-online/readme.md

 ## Notes

 - This application uses the browser's Speech Synthesis API for text-to-speech functionality.
+- The application stores the speed setting in localStorage.
+Clearing your browser's site data will reset it to the default value.
 - **On Linux, many browsers (such as Google Chrome and Firefox) do not support window.speechSynthesis, so the text-to-speech feature may not work properly.**
 - The application generally works on Windows and macOS, but support may vary depending on your browser and OS version.